moorepants/dissertation/_sources/physicalparameters.txt

      - :math:`0.100 \cdot m_{B_r}`

-The geometrical and anthropomorphic measurements are converted into a set of thirty one grid points in three dimensional space that map the skeleton of the rider and bicycle (Figure :ref:`figMooreModel`.
-The position vectors to these grid points are listed in Table :ref:`tabGridPoints`.
-Several intermediate variables used in the grid point equations are listed in Table :ref:`tabIntVar` where :math:`f_o` is the fork offset and the rest arise due to multiple solutions to the location of the elbow and knee joints and have to be solved numerically.
+The geometrical and anthropomorphic measurements are converted into a set of thirty one grid points in three dimensional space that map the skeleton of the rider and bicycle (:ref:`Figure 22 <figMooreModel>`).
+The position vectors to these grid points are listed in :ref:`Table 2 <tabGridPoints>`.
+Several intermediate variables used in the grid point equations are listed in :ref:`Table 3 <tabIntVar>` where :math:`f_o` is the fork offset and the rest arise due to multiple solutions to the location of the elbow and knee joints and have to be solved numerically.
 The correct solutions are the ones that force the arms and legs to bend in a natural fashion.
 The grid points mark the center of the sphere and the end points of the cylinders and cuboid.
 The segments are aligned along lines connecting the appropriate grid points.

-.. todo:: Arend pointed out an error to me in these definitions from my original paper.
-Be sure to check that out.

 .. _tabGridPoints:

+.. tabularcolumns:: ll

 .. list-table:: Skeleton grid points with respect to the global frame.